 - 7.1.
-The Vice Principal Curriculum and Quality has overall responsibility for equality and fair treatment issues - 7.1.1. chairing the Equality, Diversity and Inclusion Committee; - 7.1.2. overseeing the implementation of robust equality measures to support compliance with this Policy; - 7.1.3. ensuring that regular reports are made to the Executive Team and/or the Board, as appropriate. - 7.2.
-The Equality, Diversity and Inclusion Committee has a remit to - 7.2.1. promote policies, procedures and practices supportive of an open, accessible and non-discriminatory working and learning environment; - 7.2.2. encourage the development of a separate Equal Opportunities Code of Practice for each of the following areas - - quality assurance - learner access, recruitment and admissions - learner support and guidance - learner retention, assessment and achievement - teaching and learning - curriculum planning and development - employment, including recruitment and promotion - partnership and community links - marketing and publicity - procurement and outsourcing - 7.2.3. review this Policy once every three years and other equality policies, as required; - 7.2.4. identify other priority areas for developments that will support the implementation of this Policy; - 7.2.5. provide an equal opportunities and fair treatment perspective on draft policies and procedures, as appropriate; - 7.2.6. act as a decision forum for all equality and fair treatment issues exchanging information and considering examples of good practice.
+The Director of Human Resources has overall responsibility for equality and fair treatment issues - 7.1.1. chairing the Equality, Diversity and Inclusion Committee; - 7.1.2. overseeing the implementation of robust equality measures to support compliance with this Policy; - 7.1.3. ensuring that regular reports are made to the Executive Team, Senior Leadership Team and the Board, as appropriate. - 7.2.
+The Equality, Diversity and Inclusion Committee, and it's subgroups for staff, wellbeing and curriculum, has a remit to - 7.2.1. promote policies, procedures and practices supportive of an open, accessible and non-discriminatory working and learning environment; - 7.2.2. review this Policy at least once every two years and other equality policies, as required; - 7.2.3. identify other priority areas for developments that will support the implementation of this Policy; - 7.2.4. provide an equal opportunities and fair treatment perspective on draft policies and procedures, as appropriate; - 7.2.5. act as a decision forum for all equality and fair treatment issues exchanging information and considering examples of good practice.